RikkieBobby/Project3_Disney_Trivia/README.md

 I tried to use the principles of object-orientated programming, however as the program was rather simplistic in nature there wasn't much necessity to combine any repeating functions, as each function only did one task.

-The functions in the program all fulfill a singular role and move onto the next sequence, the functions to play the game are all then called in a seperate function called start_game
+The functions in the program all fulfill a singular role and move on to the next sequence, the functions to play the game are all then called in a separate function called start_game

 Finally a if __name__ == "__main__": function is called at the end of the program with all the defined variables, the purpose of this function is to only run the code inside the if statement when the program is run directly by the Python interpreter.
 The code inside the if statement is not executed when the file's code is imported as a module.

 ## Testing

 ### PEP8 Testing
-The python files have all been passed through [PEP8 Online](https://pep8ci.herokuapp.com/).
-Any errors recorded in the validator where fixed after, see below:
+The Python files have all been passed through [PEP8 Online](https://pep8ci.herokuapp.com/).
+Any errors recorded in the validator were fixed after, see below:

 <details>